Workspace class

 abortSignal?:

-See Background process callbacks for usage examples.
+See Background processes for callback examples.

 Search toolsDirect link to Search tools